w3c/wai-tutorials/source/menus/structure.html.erb.md

 ### Ordered list
 {:.ap}

-In instances where pages need to be read in a certain sequence, for example chapters in prose or steps in a construction manual, use an ordered list (`<ol>`).
-The order is important to properly build the space ship in the example below:
+Use an ordered list (`<ol>`) when the sequence of the menu items is important.
+In the following example the menu items represent the steps of a construction manual, so that the reading order is important:

 {::nomarkdown}
 <%= code_start('','Ordered List') %>